ghashy/Space-Kitty/README.md

 - [x] Big Dog doesn't show up on the high scores
 - [ ] Reset high scores after each game
 - [ ] Add spacesuits for the dogs on the game over screen
+- [ ] Add phrases "The milk'd been drinked!" when collecting the milk and "The milk escaped!" when not collecting the milk

 #### Buff system (future features):